 Due to the logistics required for planning an international Yoga Teacher Training our cancellation and refund policy is as follows:

-- We regret that we are unable to provide full or partial refunds beyond 6 weeks of the event.
-Extenuating circumstances may be considered.
+- Beyond 6 weeks ahead of the commencement date, we regret that we are unable to provide any refund.
+Extenuating circumstances may be considered

 Please note that this refund policy pertains only to the cost of the actual event.
 Arrangements, agreements, contracts and other obligations regarding accommodations, flights, travel documentation (including visas and/or passports) etc. are the responsibility of the participant/applicant.